newism/nsm.photo_tags.ee_addon/README.md

 # NSM Photo Tags

-NSM Photo Tags is an image tagging system for ExpressionEngine 2 designed to be used for creating interactive galleries.
+NSM Photo Tags is an image tagging system for ExpressionEngine 2 designed to be used for tagging your photos.

 NSM Photo Tags compliments Pixel & Tonic's Matrix field type to let website administrators add selection regions to an image by adding Matrix rows and resizing the selection box.
 The position and dimensions for these selections are accessible in the custom field's tag data pair for website designers to output the selection regions using `nsm_photo_tags_top`, `nsm_photo_tags_left`, `nsm_photo_tags_width` and `nsm_photo_tags_height` tags (prefixed with `nsm_photo_tags_` to minimise conflicts with other modules).